The Standard 4 day PADI Open Water Diving Course - Starts at 4pm on the first day

 - Your own PADI eManual, log book & certification

-The second day consists of some more theory and some practical confined open water sessions in the swimming pool where you will practice the skills you will preform on the Open Water dives in the ocean.
+Day 2 - This is the full day and so you will continue on with more theory and coplete that by usually by lunchtime and then start the practical part of the course with confined open water sessions in the swimming pool where you will practice the skills you will preform on the Open Water dives in the ocean.

-Day three is when you get in the sea for your first two scuba dives in the afternoon from one of our dive boats at two different dive sites which are up to a maximum depth of 12 meters.
+Day3- This is when you get in the sea for your first two scuba dives in the afternoon at two different dive sites which are up to a maximum depth of 12 meters.

-On day four you'll complete dives 3 & 4 of the Open Water course up to a maximum depth of 18 meters, on which you'll have the option to be accompanied by a videographer who will produce a video which you'll be able to watch in the dive school bar that evening after 6pm and have the opportunity to buy a copy if you wish.
+Day 4 - This is the final day of the course and you'll complete dives 3 & 4 of the Open Water course up to a maximum depth of 18 meters, on which you'll have the option to be accompanied by a videographer who will produce a video which you'll be able to watch in the dive school bar that evening after 6pm and have the opportunity to buy a copy if you wish.
 You'll finish up your dives and certification process by around lunchtime on the final day of the dive course and be a PADI Open Water scuba diver qualified to dive down to 18m anywhere around the world.

 There is a medical questionnaire that you are required to complete before you start the course, normally you will complete it here when on the first day of the dive course, but it is worth checking before you come as if there is anything which looks as though it may be a problem then your doctor may be able to sign you off as being medically fit to dive, you can download it here PADI Medical questionnaire and take a copy along to your doctor to sign off for you.
 If you complete the form here and find out that there is something that you answer yes to then the local doctors may not be able to clear you to dive as they aren't as familiar with your medical history as your own doctor at home and some things like asthma they can't test properly here on the island.